Discredited HIV/AIDS origins theories: Created at Fort Detrick

 Jakob Segal (1911–1995), a professor at Humboldt University in then-East Germany, proposed that HIV was engineered at a U.S. military laboratory at Fort Detrick, by splicing together two other viruses, Visna and HTLV-1.
 According to his theory, the new virus, created between 1977 and 1978, was tested on prison inmates who had volunteered for the experiment in exchange for early release.
 He further suggested that it was through these prisoners that the virus was spread to the population at large.

-At the end of the Cold War, former KGB agents Vasili Mitrokhin and Oleg Gordievsky independently revealed that the Fort Detrick hypothesis was a propaganda operation devised by the KGB's First Chief Directorate codenamed "Operation INFEKTION".
+At the end of the Cold War, former KGB agents Vasili Mitrokhin and Oleg Gordievsky independently revealed that the Fort Detrick hypothesis was a propaganda operation devised by the KGB's First Chief Directorate codenamed "Operation Denver".
 This revelation was later supported by officer Günther Bohnensack of section X of East Germany's Main Directorate for Reconnaissance.

 It is known that Segal was in close contact with Russian KGB officers and Mitrokhin mentioned him as a central asset of the operation.
 It is not entirely clear whether Segal pursued the hypothesis independently on his own accord or whether he was simply following orders.
 Segal himself always denied the latter and kept pursuing the hypothesis even after the operation had been canceled and the Cold War had ended.